Sebecc/QA-Portfolio/Bug Report – Distance Calculation Failure in Business Trip Application/README.md

-## Privacy Notice
+## Note

-Some information visible in the screenshots has been intentionally blurred or anonymized to protect confidential data.
+Some elements visible in the screenshots have been intentionally blurred or anonymized to protect confidential company and user information.
+These modifications do not affect the bug reproduction process or the presented analysis.

-The following information has been redacted:

-- company name
-- employee names
-- user identifiers
-- process identifiers
-- locations
-- internal URLs
-- other sensitive business information

-The redactions do not affect the understanding of the reported issue or the reproduced test scenario.